Skip to main content

 3.1 Create a »Vacuum Parameters« Page

-Navigate to the Pages section in your HMI Content Tree, and click the Add button to bring up the Add Element dialog.
+Select the Pages slot in the HMI Content Tree and click the + button to bring up the Add Element dialog:

 Choose Parameter Page from this list to add a new page to your HMI.